Jean Cavaillès: Early life and education

 Cavaillès was born in Saint-Maixent, Deux-Sèvres.
 After passing his first baccalauréat in 1919 and baccalauréats in mathematics and philosophy the following year, he studied at the Lycée Louis-le-Grand, including two years of classes préparatoires, before entering the École Normale Supérieure in 1923, reading philosophy.
 In 1927 he passed the agrégation competitive exam.
 He began graduate studies in Philosophy in 1928 under the supervision of Léon Brunschvicg.
 Cavaillès won a Rockefeller Foundation scholarship in 1929–1930.
-In 1931 he travelled extensively in Germany; in Göttingen he conceived, jointly with Emmy Noether, the project of publishing the Cantor--Dedekind correspondence.
-He was a teaching assistant at the École Normale Supérieure between 1929 and 1935, then teacher at the Lycée d'Amiens (now :fr:Lycée Louis-Thuillier) in 1936.
+In 1931 he travelled extensively in Germany; in Göttingen he conceived, jointly with Emmy Noether, the project of publishing the Cantor-Dedekind correspondence.
+He was a teaching assistant at the École Normale Supérieure between 1929 and 1935, then teacher at the lycée d'Amiens (now lycée Louis-Thuillier) in 1936.
 In 1937, he successfully defended his doctoral theses at the University of Paris and became a Doctor of Letters in Philosophy.
 He was then appointed maître de conférences in Logic and in General Philosophy at the University of Strasbourg.